LalitaTakle/2021Fall_finals/README.md

 For the second scenario, we restock based on previous week’s demand.
 Checking for expired items is still performed on a daily basis.
 Restocking and checking for any defectives is also done weekly as per previous scenario.

 ## Hypothesis:
-We hypothesize that restocking on the basis of demand will optimize our cost and minimize wastage.
+Hypothesis 1: Restocking on the basis of demand will optimize our cost (Reduce loss).
+Hypothesis 2: Loss increases as we miss more orders.

 ## Flowchart: